This sandwich bread - Yeasted Banana Sandwich Bread - is the bread that I make the most.

 How to Serve Yeasted Banana Sandwich Bread

-I recommend having a serrated bread knife to cut this this loaf.
+I recommend having a serrated bread knife (affiliate link) to cut this this loaf.
 It helps you cut it neatly and evenly.
 I slice the loaf as I need it, and leave the rest uncut.

-Storage: I have a bread box that I use, mainly because I make often enough bread to justify owning one.
+Storage: I have a bread box (affiliate link) that I use, mainly because I make often enough bread to justify owning one.
 It keeps for 4-7 days, depending on how humid your climate is.
 It will dry out slightly and be more suitable for toast than sandwiches toward day 7, but you may want to check for mold if it's summer and/or humid.
 When I didn't have a dedicated box, I kept the uncut loaf in the loaf pan and covered it tightly with aluminum foil.

 This loaf of bread rises beautifully.
 It's soft and not dry.
 The bread smells fruity as it bakes, but not overwhelmingly so.
 The bread is lightly sweet, with a slight fruity undertone to it.
 It's tender but can be a little dense if you cut your slices thickly.